Today was a better day.

 But getting older changes the way you see things.

-That same town, the one I ran from, had everything you could need within walking distance: a theater, stores, restaurants, doctors, even a vet.
+That same town, the one I ran from, had everything you could need within walking distance: a theater, stores, restaurants, doctors, and even a vet.

 Out here, you’ve got to drive twelve miles just to grab a coffee, and I can’t even do that.